PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 *Figure 4.
 Types of computer vision tasks.*

-__3b__ Start exploring the Open Images dataset by performing an EDA on the images, and corresponding meta-data (e.g. images, and image-level labels).
+__3b__ Start exploring the Open Images dataset by performing an EDA on the images, and corresponding meta-data (e.g., images, and image-level labels).

 To make your lives a bit easier, we created a Jupyter Notebook template for the Responsible AI Datalabs :grin:.
 You can find the template, [here](../../Study%20Content/Responsible%20and%20Explainable%20AI/notebooks/openimages_assignment_student.ipynb).